datalad-handbook/book/docs/basics/101-133-containersrun.rst

    :workdir: dl-101/DataLad-101/midterm_project

    # we are in the midterm_project subdataset
-   $ datalad containers-add python --url shub://adswa/resources:1
+   $ datalad containers-add midterm-software --url shub://adswa/resources:1

-This command downloaded the container from Singularity Hub, added it to the ``midterm_project`` dataset, and recorded basic information on the container under its name "python" in the dataset's configuration at ``.datalad/config``.
+This command downloaded the container from Singularity Hub, added it to the ``midterm_project`` dataset, and recorded basic information on the container under its name "midterm-software" in the dataset's configuration at ``.datalad/config``.

 .. findoutmore:: What has been added to .datalad/config?